MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 * [Event Processor Troubleshooting](troubleshooting-messaging-event-hubs-processor.md)
 * [Performance Troubleshooting](troubleshooting-messaging-event-hubs-performance.md)

-The remainder of this document will cover general troubleshooting techniques and guidance that apply to all users of the Event Hubs library.
+The remainder of this document covers general troubleshooting techniques and guidance that apply to all users of the Event Hubs library.

 ## Handling Event Hubs exceptions

 All Event Hubs exceptions are wrapped in an [AmqpException][AmqpException].
 They often have an underlying AMQP error code which specifies whether an error should be retried.
-For retryable errors (ie. `amqp:connection:forced` or `amqp:link:detach-forced`), the client libraries will attempt to recover from these errors based on the retry options specified when instantiating the client.
+For retryable errors (ie. `amqp:connection:forced` or `amqp:link:detach-forced`), the client libraries attempt to recover from these errors based on the retry options specified when instantiating the client.
 To configure retry options, follow the sample [publish events to specific partition][PublishEventsToSpecificPartition].
 If the error is non-retryable, there is some configuration issue that needs to be resolved.

 The recommended way to solve the specific exception the AMQP exception represents is to follow the [Event Hubs Messaging Exceptions][EventHubsMessagingExceptions] guidance.